nshrhm/llm-literary-analysis-tools/memory-bank/techContext.md

 ## Statistical Analysis Tools and Methods
 - Using Python data science libraries:
-  - pandas: Data manipulation and CSV I/O
+  - pandas: Data manipulation and CSV I/O. (Note: When using `Series.map()` with a dictionary, ensure the dictionary values are hashable types, not nested dictionaries, to avoid `TypeError`.)
   - numpy: Core numerical operations
   - scipy.stats: Advanced statistical calculations (skewness, kurtosis)